-Accurate traffic classification is of fundamental importance to numerous other network activities, from security monitoring to accounting, and from Quality of Service to providing operators with useful forecasts for long-term provisioning.
-A traffic classifier that can achieve a high accuracy across a range of application types without any source or destination host-address or port information is presented in this report.
-A supervised machine learning based on a Bayesian trained neural network is used here.
+Accurate traffic classification is of fundamental importance to numerous other network activities, from security monitoring to accounting, and from Quality of Service to providing operators with useful forecasts for longterm provisioning.
+A traffic classifier that can achieve a high accuracy across a range of application types without any source or destination host-address or port information is presented in this paper.